zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 For those who already have recorded song stems ready to be touched up.

-$50 Mixing Vocals + Stereo Instrumental
+$80 Mix and Master : Vocals + Stereo Instrumental (5 tracks max)

-$100 Mixing Multitrack Recording (verse, chorus, bass, snare, guitar, etc.)
+$130 Mix and Master : Multitrack Recording (verse, bass, snare, guitar, etc.)

-$30 Mastering
+$30 Mastering Only

 (we prefer stems to be 24 bit depth, 48k sample rate)